entrecode/ec.components/website/docs/components/crud.component.md

 }
 ```

-See [Items](../core-concepts/items) for more info on the emitted object.
+See [Items](../core-concepts/items.md) for more info on the emitted object.

+If you do not use the columnClicked output, clicking an entry will open its edit form.

+## Inputs

 ### config